evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 You can choose between 8 different paint colors when ordering this model.

 The car has two [suicide doors](../../../../technology/doors/) on and a [bootlid](../../../../technology/doors/#bootlid) in the rear.
-Soft close are a standard function for the regular doors.
+Soft close is a standard function for the side doors.
 Powered doors are a standard function for the side doors.

 There is only one roof for this model.
 The standard is just a regular roof.